-Once you have decided on a color scheme that best represents you, add some basic background info: Your name, field of work, highest degree level, etc. But keep it short and sweet.
+Once you have decided on an image that best represents your work, add some basic background info: Your name, field of work, highest degree level, etc. But keep it short and sweet.
 The title page should provide a tiny bit of context, while the voice and visuals set the tone for the entire presentation.

 Now, let’s dive deeper into the details of each professional role you’ve held.
-Choose the “Text Boxes” page template to highlight your most significant and impressive positions; this could mean recognizable brand names or boutique firms where you made an impact.
+You may choose our “Images with Text” slide template to highlight your most significant and impressive positions; this could mean recognizable brand names or boutique firms where you made an impact.
 Use each text box to give your audience insight into how these skills will help them (and the company) get ahead.

 Think about one, two maybe three projects that were clearly a “success.”
 Whether it paid off with a great ROI for the company (say, a marketing campaign you art-directed) or you are just proud of the outcome of the work, take a full page to show off any concept sketches, illustrations, photos, or media formats you created that clearly explain why it was important and/or helped contribute to a successful outcome.

 High Quantities (Metrics for Success)